visipedia/annotation_tools/README.md

   category_id : str
 }
 ```
-The `bbox_task_instructions` contains the instructions to show to the worker.
+The `bbox_task_instructions` contains fields that hold instruction information to show to the worker.
 The `examples` list should contain urls to example images.
-These images should have a height of 500px. `instructions` should point to an external page that contains detailed information for your task.
+These images should have a height of 500px and will be rendered on the task start screen. `instructions` should point to an external page that contains detailed information for your task.
 For example you can use Google Slides to describe the task in detail and have more examples.

-`bbox_task` contains a group of images that comprise a single bounding box task.
+`bbox_task` contains a list of image ids (`image_ids`) that should be annotated with bounding boxes.
+The `instruction_id` field should be a valid bbox_task_instructions `id`.
+The `category_id` should be valid category that was created when loading a dataset.
+The workers will be asked to draw boxes around that category for each image in the task.

+Once you have created a json file you can load it:

 The task can be accessed by going to the url `localhost:8008/bbox_task/0a95f07a`, where `0a95f07a` is a `bbox_task` `id`.

 When a worker finishes a task, the following result structure will be saved in the database:
 ```